-All applicants who wish to be considered for any degree program within or associated with the School of Music must complete their Carnegie Mellon University and School of Music applications by December 1 (Regular Decision):
+All applicants who wish to be considered for any major degree program within or associated with the School of Music must complete their Carnegie Mellon University and School of Music applications by December 1 (Regular Decision):

 *please note that applicants to School of Music programs do not need to complete a SlideRoom Art Supplement.

 - Indicate one of three options on Section IV of the Common Application Supplement:

 - Complete the School of Music Online Application and pay the $50.00 fee.